Platform as a service: Public, private and hybrid

 There are several types of PaaS, including public, private and hybrid.
 PaaS was originally intended for applications on public cloud services, before expanding to include private and hybrid options.

 Public PaaS is derived from software as a service (SaaS), and is situated in cloud computing between SaaS and infrastructure as a service (IaaS).
-SaaS is software hosted in the cloud so that it does not take up hard drive space on the computers of users.
+SaaS is software hosted in the cloud so that it does not reside or run on customer computers.
 IaaS provides virtual hardware from a provider with adjustable scalability.
-With IaaS, the user still has to manage the server, whereas with PaaS the server management is done by the provider.
+In IaaS, the server is managed by the user, whereas in PaaS by the provider.

 A private PaaS can typically be downloaded and installed either in a company's on-premises data center, or in a public cloud.
 Once the software is installed on one or more machines, the private PaaS arranges the application and database components into a single hosting platform.

 Hybrid PaaS is typically a deployment consisting of a mix of public and private deployments.